blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	-
 ----
 - Middle east is getting complicated: Mitanni, Assyria, Babylon, Elam, Hyksos (Canaanites in Egypt and Sinai)
+## Indo-Europe
 - Indo-Europeans made the Hittite empire
+# Eur
-- Egypt and Mycenaean Greece also form
+- Egyptand Mycenaean Greece also form
 - Indus River Valley Civilization died
 - Some of the Indo-Europeans, Indo-Iranians founded the religion of Zoroastrianism
 	- Zoroastrianism was the most common religion is the Achaemenic, Parthian and Sassanid Persian empires.